 - 100% of tenured and tenure-track faculty have a doctorate or terminal degree

-Opportunities for scholarly and creative engagement strengthen a resume or graduate school application and impart critical knowledge and skills to support a lifetime of learning.
+Opportunities for both scholarly and creative engagement strengthen a resume or graduate school application and impart critical knowledge and skills to support a lifetime of learning.
 Whether examining identity formation among American Muslim youth, performing in a Sunderman Conservatory of Music recital, or researching coral regeneration in Australia, Gettysburg College students seek out new perspectives by asking questions about themselves and the world.

 Exploring interests through research